wuruoyun/electron-vue-spring/README.md

 This project has two sub projects:

 1. `vue`: a Vue.js application as the front-end, based on the HelloWorld project created using Vue CLI 3.
+You may also replace this project with a React or Angular project with similar design.
 2. `spring`: a Spring Boot application as the backend, based on a Maven project created by [Spring Initializer](https://start.spring.io/) with Web dependency.

 Both Windows and Mac OS are supported.